"""

 Args:

-*args (torch.Tensor, list, or tuple): One or more numeric vectors
+*args (torch.Tensor, list, tuple or pd.Series): One or more numeric vectors

 of equal length.
-Lists and tuples are converted to tensors.
+Lists, tuples and pd.Series are converted to tensors.

 dtype (torch.dtype, optional): Desired dtype of the matrix.